TingyunZhang/NYU-Bootcamp-Midterm/README.md

 4.1 Sentiment vs. Volume

 A scatter plot of average daily sentiment against trading volume revealed a negative correlation, showing that as sentiment became more positive, Tesla’s trading volume tended to decrease.

+This counterintuitive result aligns with behavioral finance theory: when investors are optimistic and confident, they are less likely to trade, while pessimism and uncertainty trigger higher trading activity and market churn.

+4.2 Downside Risk and Sentiment

+Using rolling windows, the 7-day downside semivariance was calculated and plotted against average sentiment.

+The scatterplot revealed that as sentiment decreases, downside risk rises, with crash days clustering in regions of low sentiment and high semivariance.
+This suggests that collective pessimism often coincides with or precedes large downward price swings.

+4.3 Returns and Sentiment over Time

+Overlaying daily stock returns and sentiment trends over the same period showed a generally positive, but also complex relationship:

+1. Generally Positive Relationship: Periods of elevated sentiment often coincided with positive stock returns, while lower sentiment generally aligned with market declines.

+2. High-Volatility Phases: Noticeable fluctuations occurred around November 2021 and early 2022, when both sentiment and returns became unstable.

+3. Lagged Interactions: The connection between sentiment and returns was not perfectly synchronized.
+At times, changes in sentiment appeared to precede movements in returns, while in other cases, price shifts influenced subsequent sentiment.

+4. Turning Points: Sentiment occasionally acted as an early indicator of major market movements, signaling shifts before they materialized in prices.

+5. Example Periods: In December 2021, sentiment and returns showed a strong positive correlation during Tesla’s bull phase.
+Conversely, from March to July 2022, declining sentiment paralleled falling returns, likely reflecting investor anxiety amid rising interest rates.

+4.4 Distribution Analysis

+Histograms and kernel density plots revealed that Tesla’s returns were right-skewed with fat tails, while sentiment scores were centered slightly above zero with moderate variability.

+This implies that, on average, investors were modestly optimistic, though large sentiment swings occurred during volatile periods (e.g., after earnings announcements or Elon Musk’s tweets).

+4.5 Correlation Heatmap

+A correlation matrix among key variables summarized the relationships:

+Sentiment correlated negatively with downside semivariance (–0.34) and crash probability (–0.26).